telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/merge.md

 	merger.InsertDocument(sourceDocument, options);
 {{endregion}}

 There is another overload of InsertDocument() that takes only a [RadDocument]({%slug radrichtextbox-features-document-elements-raddocument%}) instance.
-When you use this overload, the default values of the InsertDocumentOptions are used when merging.
+When you use this overload, the default values of InsertDocumentOptions are used when merging documents.

 ## Behavior

-**Table 1** describes the most common scenarios where the InsertDocument() method can be used and what the result of the merge is.
+**Table 1** describes the most common scenarios in which the InsertDocument() method can be used and what the result of a merge would be.

-#### **Table 1: The behavior of the InsertDocument() method in different scenarios**
+#### **Table 1: Behavior of the InsertDocument() method in different scenarios**
 <table>
 <tr>
 	<th>Action </th>